| Fire In The Hole references | ||

 represent the struggle and toil of seasonal and manual labourers in that part of

 the world.
-Their dark and dangerous work will always be associated with the
+Their dark and dangerous work will always be associated with the Springhill Mining disaster.

 During the creation of the Canadian Pacific Railroad, workers blasting their way through the Precambrian shield of Northern Ontario and the Rocky Mountains of the West were also known to have used the term regularly, at times before literally throwing a flint or stick of dynamite into a crevass of rock.
 In the United States, coal miners led the labour movement for workers rights.
 In 1933, the efforts of a group of organized and committed miners led to the National Industrial Recovery Act which granted workers the right to form unions and bargain collectively.
 A folk song inspired by the movement, called "Fire In The Hole" was written by Hazel Dickens in the 1950's.
-Dickens grew up in the coal mining villages of West Virginia during the depression, and some of her lyrics are directly referenced in the Hip's "Fire In The Hole."
+Dickens grew up in the coal mining villages of West Virginia during the Depression, and some of her lyrics are directly referenced in the Hip's "Fire In The Hole."
 A re-recording of Hazel's song was released in 1987 for the film soundtrack to "Matewan" on the Hip's current US record label: Rounder Records.
 Hipbaser and perceptive Hip fan, withnail pointed me in this direction: Fire in the Hole "You can tell them in the country, tell them in

-the town Stand up boys, let the bosses know Daddy died a miner and grandpa he did too, Stand up boys, let the bosses know There ain't gonna be no fire in the hole" When performed live, The Tragically Hip version of the song is usually preceded by Downie's "This is the song I hate, or is it a song a hate..." rant.
-At the time of the songs release, it was believed to be a reference to the then resurgent and now thankfully dead neo-Nazi movement in Southern Ontario.
+the town Stand up boys, let the bosses know Daddy died a miner and grandpa he did too, Stand up boys, let the bosses know There ain't gonna be no fire in the hole" The Hip version: You triumphed over willYou had immunity to kill You had your dreams fulfilled And I love you still But there's a power beyond control There's a fire in the hole Ah the nights are getting cold All your secrets will be told Turn your lanterns low As long as you can dig up proof As cold as water through the roof Brutal as depicted truth That kid's a fuckin' goof Turn your lanterns low But there's a power beyond control There's a fire in the hole Yeah the nights are getting cold All his secrets will be told Turn your lanterns low Alright I'd like to stand up soon and show I'd like to let some people know I'd turn my bucket over I'd turn my lantern low But there's a power beyond control There's a fire in the hole Yeah the nights are getting cold All my secrets would be told Turn your lanterns low Alright Alright When performed live, The Tragically Hip version of the song was usually preceded by Downie's "This is the song I hate, or is it a song a hate..." rant.
+At the time of the songs release, it was believed to be a reference to the then resurgent neo-Nazi movement in Southern Ontario.
 The CBC's "Fifth Estate" ran an expose on the inner workings of the white supremacist movement during the early part of 1994.
 The program included a look at the Heritage Front, a then growing hate group, and their use of heavy metal bands to spread their word.
-The songs angry tone, and it's direct and attacking lyrics may be a reference to the bands personal disgust with these people and their intolerant message.
+The songs angry tone, the possible reference to Nazi propaganda film "Triumph of the Will," and its direct and attacking lyrics, may be a reference to the bands personal disgust with these people and their intolerant message.
 The "Fifth Estate" broadcast centered on a CSIS (Canadian Secret Intelligence Service) operation which eventually rotted the Heritage Front from the inside.
-In 2005, the groups leader was shot and killed in Toronto. |
+In 2005, the groups leader was shot and killed in Toronto.
+Ben Traub dropped this on me: "It's the song I hate/this is the song I hate" are the last lines of Sonic Youth's Song Yough Against Fascism from 1992's Dirty."
+Play Song |